ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 `IssueClosedEvent`)

-Such a specific service could be introduced by extending the generic subscriber service endpoint, specifying a mapping between the expected notifications and the resources requests need to be dispatched to.
+Such a specific service could be introduced by extending the generic subscriber service endpoint, specifying a mapping between the expected notifications and the resources that requests need to be dispatched to.

 The mapping could be based on one of the following indicators of a notification request.
 Dispatching would then be based on the value for the indicator in the request and a pre-defined mapping: